rumeysagelgi/cosmetise_ecommerce_wp/README.md

 -	Return and refund option
 -	Over 30+ plugins setup and maintenance
 -	Unique brand name and logo
--	Built on WordPress with PHP, powered by WooCommerce
+-	Built on WordPress, powered by WooCommerce, core language is PHP

 ## How to Use:
 Explore the offerings of COSMETISE by visiting the website at https://cosmetise.shop